To ensure the future of the integrated Kapuskasing manufacturing site, we’re transforming our newsprint mill and investing in our sawmill.

-- Kapuskasing’s housing costs are about a third of the Ontario average.
+- Kapuskasing’s housing costs are well below the Canadian average.

 - Like most towns in the boreal forest region, Kapuskasing is surrounded by lakes and rivers, so the area is attractive to those who like canoeing, kayaking, boating and fishing.